Snehalikalall/CopulaGCN/README.md

 # UCFS
-Download the Raw Example dataset (muraro.rds).
-Put the datasets and codes in same folder.
+Download the Raw Example dataset (yan.rds).
+Put the dataset and codes in same folder.

 Run the **preprocessing.R** file to preprocess your raw datasets.
 There are three user parameters: min_Reads, min_Cell, min_Gene.